ochogaenzo-bit/Homework-2/eval_set.md

 Edge Case: Customer asks about missing items in their order.
 (While the Agent would likely be able to identify this issue a human would have to give information about the missing items in the customers order and issue a reasonable refund to the customer themsleves, in order for the AI agent to not mess it up)

-Fail Case: Customer asks about missing orderand how the order was delayed twice for the past two days.
-(Very complicated complaint that the AI agent would be nlikely to answer without full human
+Fail Case: Customer asks about missing order and how the order's delivery was delayed twice for the past two days.
+(Very complicated complaint that the AI agent would not be able to answer without full human input and monitering or the customer's account and discrepancies)